 The end result is a streamlined laptop that, at the high end, has more power than many desktops.
 That makes it ideal in increasingly popular co-working and hotdesking spaces, in which laptops are often connected to docks.

 However, these setups can raise the possibility of theft, since many people come in and out of the same area.
 In fact, WeWork recently shut down its self-service food kiosks due to excessive theft, underscoring the general risks to anything left out in the open.

-According to Gartner, Apple’s overall market share of the U.S. PC market rose from 12.6% to 13% during 2018.
+According to Statista, in the third quarter of 2021, Apple shipped 15 percent of all PC units in the United States.
 Though still small compared to Windows, macOS’s business footprint has grown for numerous reasons, including the halo effect of iPhones and its in demand features built for creatives and designers alike.